The Evolution of CSV in the Pharmaceutical Industry

 Beyond CSV: The Rise of CSA (Computer Software Assurance)

-Computer Software Assurance (CSA) represents the next step in the evolution of computer system validation.
+Computer Software Assurance (CSA) represents the next step in the evolution of computer system validation (CSV) pharma.
 CSA emphasizes a risk-based approach, focusing on the critical aspects of software that impact patient safety and product quality.
 This shift from traditional CSV to CSA aims to streamline validation efforts, reduce costs, and enhance compliance.

 • Focus on High-Risk Areas: CSA directs attention to high-risk areas, ensuring that validation resources are efficiently allocated.